 While nobody will ever mistake the Channel Islands for the isles of the Caribbean, there are some lovely specks of land situated between the UK and France.

-Betrayed only by its chilly waters (they peak at a frosty 17 degrees in summer), travelling to this destination via a short cruise will give you a chance to at least lay on its picturesque beaches, connect with its friendly residents, and explore the fantastic Abbey Gardens.
+Betrayed only by its chilly waters (they peak at a frosty 17 degrees in summer), traveling to this destination via a power catamaran will give you a chance to at least lay on its picturesque beaches, connect with its friendly residents, and explore the fantastic Abbey Gardens.